etiennegodin/inat-obs-scorer/README.md

 ### 2. Community taxon re-derived from first principles

-iNaturalist's Research Grade algorithm is non-trivial: it involves a taxonomic tree traversal that scores cumulative agreement at each node.
+iNaturalist's [Community taxon](https://help.inaturalist.org/en/support/solutions/articles/151000173076-what-are-the-community-taxon-and-the-observation-taxon-) algorithm is non-trivial: it involves a taxonomic tree traversal that scores cumulative agreement at each node.
 Rather than trusting the scraped `quality_grade` column, this project implements the actual algorithm as a **DuckDB table macro** (`community_taxon_windowed(eval_interval)`) — parameterized by an evaluation timestamp to enable fully point-in-time label computation.

 ```sql
 -- Threshold: cumulative_agreement / (agreements + disagreements + ancestor_disagreements) ≥ 2/3